Introduction to JSP Objects

 Output:

-In the above program, an xml code is written in one file which consists of the name of the driver.
-Then application implicit object is used to obtain the name of the driver from the xml file in another file.
+In the above program, an XML code is written in one file containing the driver’s name.
+Then the application’s implicit object is used to obtain the driver’s name from the XML file in another.

 6. JSP response implicit object

-The responses can be added or manipulated like directing one response to another resource or sending the error etc. can be done using the response implicit object.
+The responses can be added or manipulated, like directing one reaction to another resource or sending the error, etc., using the response implicit object.

 Example: